facebook/react-native-website/cndocs/building-for-apple-tv.md

 * _Common codebase_: Since tvOS and iOS share most Objective-C and JavaScript code in common, most documentation for iOS applies equally to tvOS.

-* _Access to touchable controls_: When running on Apple TV, the native view class is `RCTTVView`, which has additional methods to make use of the tvOS focus engine.
+* _访问可点击的控件_: When running on Apple TV, the native view class is `RCTTVView`, which has additional methods to make use of the tvOS focus engine.
 The `Touchable` mixin has code added to detect focus changes and use existing methods to style the components properly and initiate the proper actions when the view is selected using the TV remote, so `TouchableHighlight` and `TouchableOpacity` will "just work".
 In particular:

   * `touchableHandleActivePressIn` will be executed when the touchable view goes into focus
   * `touchableHandleActivePressOut` will be executed when the touchable view goes out of focus